Multi-trial Neural Architecture Search with Lottery Tickets: Introduction

 \section{Introduction}

-The significant success of deep learning in many tasks, like image classification and object detection, is largely due to the outstanding neural network architectures.
-Along with this success, many researchers have delivered efforts in designing more effective neural networks, i.e. VGGNet \cite{vgg}, ResNet \cite{resnet} and etc. However, manually designing a powerful architecture is tedious and requires a lot of human endeavors.
+The remarkable success of image recognition tasks is largely due to the outstanding neural network architectures.
+Along with this success, many researchers have delivered efforts in designing excellent neural networks, representative works including ResNet \cite{wightman2021resnet}, MobileNet \cite{sandler2018mobilenetv2}, etc. However, manual designing a powerful architecture is tedious and requires a lot of human endeavors.
+Neural architecture search (NAS), which emerged to automate the neural architecture design process, has drawn growing interest and achieved superior performance than human-designed models.

-Neural architecture search (NAS), which is emerged to discover excellent neural architectures automatically, has drawn growing interest.
-Different solutions to tackle the NAS problem have been explored in past few years, including RL-based \cite{Nasnet}, EA-based \cite{Amobanet}, and Gradient-based \cite{liu2018darts} approaches.
-More recently, \cite{guo2020single} proposes a one-shot NAS method, which trains an all-in-one supernet by updating a single path in each step.
-Although some feasible achievement has been made, it suffers from a limited search space to constrain the supernet for fast convergence.
-Besides, these methods focus on only topology and building blocks of architectures while ignoring other configurations like training hyperparameters and channel number of each layer, which are also crucial for model evaluation.

-Network pruning, on the other hand, is another way to intervene in the human-network-design procedure via automatically removing some useless parts of the network structure. \cite{liu2017learning} introduces sparsity regularization training and prune channels by the scaling factors in batch normalization layers. \cite{yu2019autoslim} first train a supernet with the largest channel sets and then greedily trim each layer with minimal accuracy drop.
-Such methods can alleviate model redundancy without much performance loss.
-However, they only consider channel dimensions and work on top of several existing human-designed network structures, which is sub-optimal.

-In this paper, we propose \ourmethod{}, a Unified Evolution-based NAS framework that jointly optimizes for architectures, pruning strategies (can be converted to a fine-grained channel configuration), and hyperparameters (batch size and learning rate).
-The advantages of \ourmethod{} are three folds: (1) \ourmethod{} can jointly optimize hyperparameters, pruning configurations, and network architectures in an efficient single-trial paradigm.
-(2) \ourmethod{} allows each network architecture in the search space to be tailored with its own hyperparameters and pruning configuration which provides the best accuracy-efficiency trade-off.
-(3) \ourmethod{} conquers the problem of searching in a much larger search space by an evolutionary algorithm for its powerful capacity in jointly optimizing tasks.
-Besides, we introduce three practical strategies including adaptive pruning, partly weight inheriting, and online performance predicting to significantly improve the search efficiency of the evolutionary search.

-Compared with previous evolution-based NAS methods \cite{Amobanet}, \cite{wistuba2018deep} which require thousands of GPU days, \ourmethod{} only costs $12$ GPU days, largely reducing the search cost by orders of magnitude.
-Meanwhile, \ourmethod{} achieves excellent performance with top-1 accuracy of $97.19\%$ on CIFAR-10, $79.76\%$ on CIFAR-100, and $67\%$ on Tiny-ImageNet.

-Generally, the contributions of our proposed method are as follows: \begin{enumerate} \item We propose a unified evolution-based NAS framework with a broader search space that supports joint optimization of architectures, pruning strategies, and hyperparameters. \item We considerably alleviate the evolutionary search cost by adaptive pruning strategy, weight inheritance, and online accuracy predictor. \item We conduct extensive experiments on CIFAR-10, CIFAR-100, and Tiny-ImageNet to evaluate \ourmethod{}.
-The experimental results show the superiority and effectiveness of our proposed method. \end{enumerate}